Forgot Password

 • Hike the Gokyo Valley (Glaciers & Lakes’ Land): The turquoise Gokyo Lakes and huge Ngozumpa Glacier (Nepal’s biggest) are what make this hike unique.

-• More Sherpa Cultural Immersion: Explore genuine Sherpa settlements such as Thame and Machhermo not swarmed by tourists, where you can observe sherpa people living in reality.
+• More Sherpa Cultural Immersion: Explore genuine Sherpa settlements such as Thame and Machhermo, not swarmed by tourists, where you can observe Sherpa people living in reality.

 • Stay in Cozy Mountain Teahouses with Friendly Hospitality: Family-run teahouses offer a more personal, warmer experience than the big trekkers’ lodges.